Jaccomando/Predicting-Employee-Attrition/README.md

 ![Stacked Model Confusion Matrix](/reports/figures//stacked.png)

 ## Model Feature Importances
-Of my top three performing models, only Random Forest has a feature importances function from Scikit-learn.
+Of my top performing models, only Random Forest has a feature importances function from Scikit-learn.
 It identifies 'Age', 'DailyRate', 'MonthlyIncome', 'JobRole_Research Scientist' and 'DistanceFromHome' as the top 5 feature importances.
 Assuming that 'DailyRate' and 'MonthlyIncome' are the same, we could find the next highly rated feature importance not related to salary which would be 'TotalWorkingYears'.

 ### <center>Feature Importances Model</center>